Sustainable Swaps – Reduce Your Environmental Impact

 Reduce Meat Consumption

-This January my partner and I took part in Veganaury!
+This January I took part in Veganaury!
 ‘Veganuary’ is a registered charity that encourages people to try vegan for January.
 Veganism is the practice of abstaining from the use of animal products, reducing the suffering of animals and helping to preserve the planet.
 A lot of people assume that being vegan is expensive but I wanted to prove that you can get healthy vegan meals on a budget.
 Using only plant based products I managed to spend as little as £1 a meal throughout the month.
 If you’re interested in giving veganism a go, check out my tips on doing Veganuary on a budget.

 I switched to Bulb last year and I can’t recommend them enough!
 Bulb is 100% renewable when it comes to electricity!
 74% of its renewable energy is supplied by hydropower plants (which generate electricity using water).
 The other 26% of Bulb’s renewable energy comes from anaerobic digestion (organic farm waste is used to generate gas).
 They are cheaper that the big six (British Gas, EDF Energy, E.ON, Npower, Scottish Power, and SSE).
 Bulb will also cancel your previous contract (including paying any exit fees you may have), and credit your account with £50 if you switch through an existing customers referral link!
 Read more about Bulb and to get my referral code here…